 In December 2017, the definition and requirements of the leverage ratio were revised as part of the finalized Basel III reforms, under which the leverage ratio is based on a Tier 1 definition of capital and with the minimum leverage ratio of 3%.
-Under the finalized Basel III reforms, G-SIBs are required to meet a leverage ratio buffer, which will take the form of a Tier 1 capital buffer set at 50% of the applicable G-SIB capital surcharge.
+Under the finalized Basel III reforms, G-SIBs are required to meet a leverage ratio buffer, which takes the form of a Tier 1 capital buffer set at 50% of the applicable G-SIB capital surcharge.
 Various refinements were also made to the definition of the leverage ratio exposure measure.
-The leverage ratio requirements under the definition based on the framework issued by the BCBS in January 2014 were implemented as a Pillar 1 measurement from January 2018, and those under the revised definition and the leverage ratio buffer requirement for G-SIBs were implemented as a Pillar 1 measurement from January 1, 2023.
+The leverage ratio requirements under the definition based on the framework issued by the BCBS in January 2014 were implemented as a Pillar 1 measurement from January 2018, and those under the revised definition and the leverage ratio buffer requirement for G-SIBs were implemented as a Pillar 1 measurement from January 2023.

 In March 2019, the FSA published its guidelines for the leverage ratio applicable to banks and bank holding companies with international operations, which have been applied from March 2019.
-Under the FSA's guidelines for the leverage ratio, banks and bank holding companies with international operations must maintain a leverage ratio of at least 3% on both a consolidated basis and a nonconsolidated basis.
+Under the FSA's guidelines for the leverage ratio, banks and bank holding companies with international operations must maintain a leverage ratio of at least 3% on both a consolidated basis and a nonconsolidated basis for banks and on a consolidated basis for bank holding companies.

 In June 2020, in light of the increasing impact of the COVID-19 pandemic, the FSA published amendments to its guidelines for the leverage ratio, which mainly exclude deposits with the BOJ from the denominator for the calculation of the leverage ratio in order to maintain harmonization with the monetary policy implemented by the BOJ and the prudential regulations for banks and other financial institutions.
 These amendments came into effect in June 2020 and were scheduled to expire in March 2021, but the expiry date of these amendments was extended to March 2022, and extended again until March 31, 2024.
-On July 15, 2022, the FSA published amendments to its guidelines for the leverage ratio.
-Under the amended guidlines, the leverage ratio buffer requirement for G-SIBs in Japan took effect from March 31, 2023, while the finalized definition of the leverage ratio exposure measure will take effect from March 31, 2024, except for banks that have notified the FSA that they wish to apply amended requirements earlier.
-Furthermore, on November 11, 2022, the FSA published amendments to its guidelines for the leverage ratio, which provide that from April 1, 2024 onward the minimum leverage ratio will be increased from 3% to 3.15%, the minimum leverage-based Total Loss-Absorbing Capacity ratio will be increased from 6.75% to 7.10% and the leverage buffer applicable to G-SIBs will be increased by 0.05%, while excluding amounts of deposits to the BOJ from the total exposure, taking into account exceptional macroeconomic conditions and other circumstances.
+In July 2022, the FSA published amendments to its guidelines for the leverage ratio.
+Under the amended guidelines, the leverage ratio buffer requirement for G-SIBs in Japan took effect from March 2023, while the finalized definition of the leverage ratio exposure measure took effect from March 31, 2024, except for banks that have notified the FSA that they wish to apply the amended requirements earlier.
+Furthermore, in November 2022, the FSA published amendments to its guidelines for the leverage ratio, which provided that from April 1, 2024, the minimum leverage ratio is increased from 3% to 3.15%, the minimum leverage-based Total Loss-Absorbing Capacity ratio is increased from 6.75% to 7.10% and the leverage buffer applicable to G-SIBs is increased by 0.05%, while excluding amounts of deposits to the BOJ from the total exposure, taking into account exceptional macroeconomic conditions and other circumstances.

-The table below presents our risk-weighted capital ratios, total capital, risk-weighted assets and leverage ratio under Japanese GAAP at March 31, 2023, based on the Basel III rules.
+The table below presents our risk-weighted capital ratios, total capital, risk-weighted assets and leverage ratio under Japanese GAAP at March 31, 2024, based on the Basel III rules.

-At March 31, 2023

-(In billions, except percentages)
+(In b larch 31, 2024 illions, except ercentages)

 SMFG Consolidated:

-Total risk-weighted capital ratio 15.98%
+Total risk-weighted capital ratio 15.29%

-Tier 1 risk-weighted capital ratio 14.94%
+Tier 1 risk-weighted capital ratio 14.33%

-Common Equity Tier 1 risk-weighted capital ratio 14.02%
+Common Equity Tier 1 risk-weighted capital ratio 12.91%

-Total capital (Common Equity Tier 1 capital + Additional Tier 1 capital + Tier 2 capital) ¥ 12,350.8
+Total capital (Common Equity Tier 1 capital + Additional Tier 1 capital + Tier 2 capital) ¥ 14,197.9

-Tier 1 capital (Common Equity Tier 1 capital + Additional Tier 1 capital) 11,548.9
+Tier 1 capital (Common Equity Tier 1 capital + Additional Tier 1 capital) 13,311.6

-Common Equity Tier 1 capital 10,839.0
+Common Equity Tier 1 capital 11,992.6

-Risk-weighted assets 77,285.0
+Risk-weighted assets 92,848.6

-The amount of minimum total capital requirements (1) 6,182.8
+The amount of minimum total capital requirements (1) 7,427.9

-Leverage ratio 5.03%
+Leverage ratio 5.27%